locnnil/workshop/docs/explanation/advanced/content-interface.rst

    but can't be shared between two workshops directly.

-At run-time, the plug is connected to the slot;
-after that, it's time for some validation and policy checks that |project_markup| does internally.
-This involves making sure that the plug declaration is correct;
-the plug is allowed to be installed and auto-connected;
+When the SDK is installed
-and the destination directory actually exists.
+during :command:`workshop launch` and :command:`workshop refresh`
+at run-time,
+for each plug that targets the slot, |project_markup| checks the following:

+- The plug can be installed.

+- The plug can be auto-connected
+  (for :samp:`content`, it's a yes).

+- The :samp:`target` directory already exists in the workshop.

-If the content interface plug passes the checks, the :samp:`target` directory, as defined by the plug, is mounted on the host file system.
+If the plug passes the checks, it is connected and a |project_markup|-created directory from the host file system is mounted to the :samp:`target` directory inside the workshop.
 That's where the module cache from our example will end up;
 the best part is that it will be preserved between workshop operations such as :command:`refresh`, :command:`start` and :command:`stop`,